JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 );
 ```

-1. Create `JBCefQuery` instance.
-Make sure that the passed browser instance is of type `JBCefBrowserBase` (casting may be needed).
+1. Create a ` JBCefQuery ` instance.
+Make sure that the passed browser instance is of the type `JBCefBrowserBase` (casting may be necessary).
 2. Add a handler implementing a plugin code to be executed.
    Example implementation opens a link in the editor or an external browser depending on whether the link is local or external.
-3. Handlers can optionally return `JBCefJSQuery.Response` object, which holds information about success or error occurred on the plugin code side.
+3. Handlers can optionally return a `JBCefJSQuery.Response` object, which holds information about success or error occurred on the plugin code side.
    It can be handled in the browser if needed.
 4. Execute JavaScript, which creates a custom `openLink` function.
 5. Inject JavaScript code responsible for invoking plugin code implemented in step 2.